 Government grants are recognized as income over the periods matching the related costs, which they are intended to compensate on a systematic basis.
-Government grants are only recognized when there is reasonable assurance that the company will comply with the conditions attached to them and that the grants will be received.
+Government grants are recognized when there is reasonable assurance that the entity complies with any conditions attached to the grant and the value can be estimated reliably.